gabriel-aplok/gabriel-aplok/README.md

-# Hi there, I'm Gabriel Lima! 👋
+# Hi there, I'm Gabriel Lima! 👋 | Full-Stack, Game Developer & Tech Tinkerer

 Welcome to my GitHub profile.
-I'm a passionate full-stack developer, game developer & minecraft bedrock addon creator, and a technology tinkerer dedicated to building fun, innovative, and high-quality experiences.
-My dream is to launch my own studio or collaborate with a leading company.
+I'm a **passionate full-stack developer and minecraft mod developer** dedicated to crafting innovative, high-quality, and enjoyable experiences.
+My journey spans from scalable web applications to immersive game development and Minecraft mods and add-ons.

+My ultimate professional goal is to **launch my own studio** or contribute my expertise in a **leading development company**.

 ---

-## About Me

-- 🔭 **Current Work:** Contributing at [FireWave Interactive](https://github.com/firewave-interactive) on the [Kolpa Engine](https://github.com/kolpa-engine).
-- 🌐 **Languages:** Native Brazilian Portuguese with extensive work in English.
-- 📱 **Interests:** Deeply passionate about Android development and experimenting with cutting-edge tech libraries.
+## 🔭 Professional Focus

+* **Full-Stack Development (Back-End Priority):** I excel at building **robust, scalable back-end systems** but love connecting them seamlessly with the user-facing front end.
+I see the full-stack as the ultimate way to deliver complete, high-performance solutions.
+* **Game Development:** Combining creative design and technical skills to develop engaging interactive experiences.
+* **Multiplatform Development:** Dedicated to developing applications that function flawlessly across **multiple operating systems and devices**.
+* **Technology Exploration (Continuous Learning):** I am driven by a constant curiosity to experiment with new libraries and cutting-edge tech.
+I genuinely **love learning any new programming language** or framework that solves a complex problem, and I often seek to build my own solutions, a commitment that demonstrates a deep mastery beyond simple usage.
-- 🎨 **Creative Mindset:** Combining skills in development, design, and art to craft unique projects.
+* **Creative Mindset:** I leverage my skills in development, design, and digital art to deliver unique, complete projects.

+### 💼 Current Work

+* **FireWave Interactive:** Contributing to the development of the open-source [Kolpa Engine](https://github.com/kolpa-engine) at [FireWave Interactive](https://github.com/firewave-interactive).
+* **Specialty:** Deeply passionate about **Android development** and developing high-performance mobile solutions.

 ---

-## Tech Stack & Tools
+## 🛠️ Tech Stack & Core Competencies

+My skillset is broad, allowing me to be highly versatile across the stack and in different development environments.

 <div align="center">
   <img alt="Java" src="https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white" />